 St. Lawrence Market Precinct Advisory Committee

 The St. Lawrence Hall is a mixed-use building that is part of the Heritage Conservation District and a National Historic Site.
 The building borders Market Lane Park that is included in the precinct.
-The North Market Building is currently undergoing a complete reconstruction to host one of the oldest Farmers Markets in North America and is set to be completed in 2022.
+The North Market Building is currently undergoing a complete reconstruction to host one of the oldest Farmers Markets in North America and is set to be completed in 2024.
 The South Market Hall houses 63 small businesses showcasing food and items from around the world.
 Together, these market spaces have become synonymous with excellence in food quality, variety, and an authentic shopping experience.
-These qualities have been recognized internationally, with the St. Lawrence Market being ranked among the top ten food markets in the world and a popular tourism destination.
+These qualities have been recognized internationally, with the St. Lawrence Market being ranked among the top food markets in the world and a popular tourism destination.

 The Market has served as an anchor for the St. Lawrence Market Neighbourhood, as well as an important social, civic and economic hub for Toronto as a whole, for over 200 years.
-The buildings of the St. Lawrence Market Precinct are key downtown landmarks and are among the most valuable historical sites in Toronto.
-The Precinct convenes diverse groups of people - merchants and shoppers, rural and urban, locals and visitors, young and old – to buy and sell goods, exchange ideas, and to celebrate community.
+The buildings of the St. Lawrence Market District are key downtown landmarks and are among the most valuable historical sites in Toronto.
+The District convenes diverse groups of people - merchants and shoppers, rural and urban, locals and visitors, young and old – to buy and sell goods, exchange ideas, and to celebrate community.
 City staff work in close collaboration with the St. Lawrence Market Precinct Advisory Committee to ensure that the tradition of the Market continues to thrive for generations to come and strives to be one of the leading public markets.

 Committee responsibilities